 Traditional flip flops are so thin and open to the air the chance of cuts, abrasions, and punctures are much greater than a more cushioned and enclosed sandal or shoe.

-6 Tips for Wearing Flip Flops Without Killing Your Feet
+6 Tips for Wearing Flip Flops Without Killing Your Feet in Seattle

 1. Buy a flip flop with more support